 @bionaorganic pulled jack fruit is perfect for making quick, easy and satisfying dinners on hot days like this.
 Pulled pork salad, burgers, tacos, you pick!
 Available from our tinned section 💚 #vegan #vegansofinsta #vegansofinstagram #vegansofig #jackfruit #diet #nature #natural #veganrecipes #eat #goodfood #losebylane

-Canned jackfruit is usually packed with either brine or syrup (opt for the brine to avoid added sugars — although you may want to be mindful of the sodium content), and it can be drained and cooked any way you want.
+Canned jackfruit is usually packed with brine, syrup, or water (opt for the brine to avoid added sugars — although you may want to be mindful of the sodium content — or the water if you can find it), and then drain it and cook it any way you want.

 So when shopping for canned jackfruit, you may want to look for “young green jackfruit packed in brine”(or salted water) on the label.
 Or you may be able to find “young jackfruit in water.”

 Jackfruit Products Make Eating Jackfruit Easy

 Upton’s Naturals is sold widely (including online from Thrive Market).
 The company makes jackfruit in a variety of flavors, such as bar-b-que, chili lime carnitas, Thai curry, sweet & smoky, sriracha, and original flavors.

 The Jackfruit Company — whose mission is to transform world health, farmer’s livelihoods, and humanity’s eco-footprint for the better — is another option.
 The company makes an array of jackfruit products including curry, teriyaki, tex-mex, lightly seasoned, lemon-garlic and bbq jackfruit, plus prepared bowls, sweet ripe jackfruit, and a “naked jackfruit” product designed for food service.

 You may also be able to find dehydrated jackfruit chips, jackfruit noodles, jackfruit powder and other products.